memtt/malt/src/doc/directories.md

 Project directories
 ===================

-This document provide a short description of the MATT directory structure.
+This document provide a short description of the MALT directory structure.

 - /dev : Draft directory to put some developpement files (UML, scripts...)
 - /cmake : Directory for all cmake scripts.